310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 ## Translation Notes
 [^1]: Rei speaks in his ore-speech here.
 [^2]: 斑 (Madara) means “spots/speckles.” 斑 can also be read as *mura,* which means “capricious/fickle.”
-Rei pretty much made a double word play on Madara’s name with the same kanji.
+Rei made a double word play on Madara’s name with the same kanji.